tmphu/cylo-hometest/README.md

 - Overall, it's a good pattern for small to medium size project.
 I read many articles, there are other patterns for complex projects like Repository pattern, Dependency Injection, microservices, etc. But I find myself familiar the most with MVC pattern, so I apply it for this assignment.

+Unit Test

+- I only cover test for 2 functions in ProductService: CreateProduct and GetProductById using Testify.
+Usually, there are 2 approaches to test API: (1) Connect test DB and run the test against real DB, (2) Mock the web server and DB.
+I choose first approach for this assignment.
+- Go built-in test framework is good enough, but I find Testify make writing test more concise (without if-else statements to compare expected & actual values)

 ##3.
 Folder structure

 `/ecom`